 H. Pylori flourish in an alkaline environment; it will even alkalize your stomach in order to live.

 People normally have some H. Pylori in their stomach.
-It’s a neutral microbe that can become activated when your stomach becomes over alkaline, for the fact it loves alkaline environments.
+It’s a neutral microbe that can become activated when your stomach becomes overly alkaline, for the fact that it loves alkaline environments.

 If it activates and becomes a “negatively” behaving microbe instead of a neutral one, then it can do damage, causing an inflammatory disorder called gastritis.

-Gastritis, left untreated, can be deadly, so you don’t want an overly alkaline stomach, folks.
+Gastritis, if left untreated, can be deadly, so you wouldn't want an overly alkaline stomach, folks.

 Let me tell you some of the symptoms of gastritis so you can recognize if you have this disorder and get help: